-Style Notes: Part of Chanel's special ateliers, Maison Michel is a mighty fine purveyor of hats.
+Style Notes: Part of Chanel's special ateliers, Maison Michel is a mighty-fine purveyor of hats.
 From jaunty berets to fedoras and Minnie Mouse ears to tulle veils, if there's an accessory that changes every outfit, it can be found here.

-Marie Marot Pipa White and Blue Striped (£99)
+Marie Marot Pipa White and Blue Striped (£77)

-Style Notes: This Parisian model turned designer is all about shirts—and they couldn't have landed at a better time, considering the widespread mania for button-downs.
+Style Notes: This Parisian model turned designer is all about shirts, and they couldn't have landed at a better time considering the widespread mania for button-downs.

 What to Buy: A crisp white shirt, bien sûr.

 Style Notes: Mid-priced Sandro should be on your list for when you're looking for staples with a twist.
-The brand knows what girls like wearing on a day-to-day basis and gives each of those items a little extra oomph every time.
+The brand knows what people like wearing on a day-to-day basis and gives each of those items a little extra oomph every time.

-Saint Laurent Kate Cat-Eye Acetate Sunglasses (£255)
+Saint Laurent Kate Cat-Eye Acetate Sunglasses (£270)

-Style Notes: Saint Laurent is designed by Anthony Vaccarello and boy, is he bringing the sensual Parisian out of us all or what?
+Style Notes: Saint Laurent is designed by Anthony Vaccarello, and boy, is he bringing the sensual Parisian out of us all or what?
 Thigh splits, plenty of leather and all of the vital accessories to be our most glam selves 24/7.

 What to Buy: These are bound to suit everyone.
 Well worth the investment, merci.

-See by Chloé
+35. See by Chloé

-See by Chloé Hana Mini Leather Shoulder Bag (£250)
+See by Chloé Hana Mini Leather Shoulder Bag (£285)

 Style Notes: Naturellement, we love Chloé's mainline collection, but there's something particularly exciting again about the diffusion collection.
-It has the floaty attitude of Chloé girls with a more accessible price point.
+It has the floaty attitude of Chloé with a more accessible price point.

 What to Buy: An entry-level designer handbag with all the traits of classic Chloé arm candy.

-Sézane Aurette Jumper (£81)
+Sézane Gaspard Jumper (£95)

 Style Notes: Set up initially as an online-only fashion store in 2013 by Morgane Sezalory, Sézane has been breaking boundaries and supplying great casual clothes for the past few years.

-Veja V10 Nautico Leather Sneakers (£110)
+Veja V10 Nautico Leather Sneakers (£115)

 Style Notes: This conscious sneaker brand has really boomed in the past few months, with celebrities and influencers flocking to Veja's pared-back (and super-comfy) styles.